Black Security Guard Jemel Roberson Stopped A Bar Shooting, Then Police Arrived And Shot Him Dead

 Police in Midlothian have offered few details about the slaying, saying only that an officer “encountered a subject with a gun and was involved in an officer-involved shooting.”

-Members of the community have spoken out against the shooting, saying that officers assumed that Roberson was in the wrong just because he was black.
+Members of the community have spoken out against the shooting, claiming that officers assumed that Roberson was in the wrong just because he was black.

 Friends have started a GoFundMe fundraiser for Roberson’s family, raising more than $40,000 in just one day.
 The fundraiser noted that he was a gifted musician, and friends said he played drums and keyboard at local churches.